 A manual GridSearch on those class properties and accuracy comparison

 On a larger scale, this method consists in varying the properties of the class in loops, to compute and store the model score for each combination.
 This was done in the kaggle_forest_notebook.ipynb notebook and showed for example that adding the GeoZone_% was not a valuable move with respect to the model score.
 Therefore, in our final model, we set add_geographic=False.

-Dimensionality reductionFinally, in this preprocessing part we performed some dimensionality reduction transformation such as a Principal Component Analysis (PCA) and a Multiple Correspondence Analysis (MCA), in particular to deal with the binary features of the initial datasets (Wilderness_Areas and Soil_Type_%).
+Dimensionality reduction.
+Finally, in this preprocessing part we performed some dimensionality reduction transformation such as a Principal Component Analysis (PCA) and a Multiple Correspondence Analysis (MCA), in particular to deal with the binary features of the initial datasets (Wilderness_Areas and Soil_Type_%).
 Rather than extracting insights from the soil type and then deleting the initial columns, we tried to see if there would not be a way of keeping their raw information while decreasing the dimensionality (in other words, represent them in a low-dimensional Euclidean space).
 We had read here and there PCA it had no effect on categorical variables, let alone dummies, but we wanted to know for sure… and it was not a lie.
 Performing a PCA on the Soil_Type ended up on worst results than when properly deleting the initial columns.
 However, MCA ended up on result that were very close to the ones obtained without dimensionality reduction.
 However, MCA did not manage to outperform our best model as shown in the table below.